cosmoscout/csp-volume-rendering/README.md

 ### Rendering

-The rendering section contains sliders for setting several the rendering parameters resolution, sampling rate, density scale and sun strength that can also be set using properties in the settings.json file.
+The rendering section contains sliders for setting the rendering parameters resolution, sampling rate, maximume amount of render passes and density scale, that can also be set using properties in the settings.json file.
 Information on these settings can be found under [Configuration - Rendering settings](#rendering-settings).

+The progressive rendering enabled by setting "Max Passes" to a value greater than `1` will run additional render passes to produce better quality images, as long as no parameters (such as camera perspective or most of the settings configurable in the UI) change.

 The section also allows disabling/enabling rendering new images using the checkbox at the top.
 When the box is unchecked no new images will be rendered and if there is an ongoing render process it is cancelled and its results are discarded.